 The course is offered irregularly.
 Planned lectures for the next three years can be found in the internet at http://dol.ior.kit.edu/english/Courses.php.

-5.132 Course: Growth and Development [T-WIWI-111318]
+5.133 Course: Growth and Development [T-WIWI-112816]

-Part of: M-WIWI-101478 - Innovation and Growth
+Organisation: KIT Department of Economics and Management Part of: M-WIWI-101478 - Innovation and Growth

 M-WIWI-101496 - Growth and Agglomeration